Career Development Center

 Mimi Hacking, Program Coordinator

-I came on board in 2016, where I now help with the nitty gritty administrative side to career development.
-In our office, I organize post-graduate employment data, as well as plan and coordinate employer and alumni visits to campus.
-Before joining the team, I spent about several years working in career services at the University of Pennsylvania Law School.
-I love meeting students and helping them shape their futures.
+I came on board in September of 2016, and help with the nitty-gritty administrative side to career development.
+In our office, I organize post-graduate employment data, as well as evaluate how we're helping and reaching students.
+I also lead our social media and communication efforts.
+Before joining the team, I spent about several years working in career services at the University of Pennsylvania Law School in Philadelphia, PA, my hometown.
+When I'm not on campus, you can find me out in the Cascadilla Trail, reading German literature, or quoting The Office to anyone who will listen.
+Schedule an appointment with me here.

 Resources and Appointment Policy

 In order to use services and resources offered by the Career Development Center, students must be currently matriculated and enrolled in courses at the College of Arts & Sciences.
 Alumni who have graduated from A&S within the last 5 years may also meet with our staff members in person or via phone.
 We will, on occasion, meet with current students from other colleges; these appointments are arranged on a case-by-case basis.

 Attendance Policy at Alumni and Employer Events